top of page

 BIO

-Since beginning her career at UNL, Carlie has received the Francis William Vreeland Scholarship Award (2017), is a two-time recipient of Jean R. Faulkner Memorial Art Exhibition Awards (2017, 2020), and was granted the 2020 Dan & Barbara Howard Creative Achievement Award.
-Carlie has served as the studio art representative for the Graduate Student Assembly since 2021 where she has served on the Teaching Council and currently co-chairs the Committee for Academic Affairs.
-Carlie completed an artist’s residency at the Cedar Point Biological Station during the summer of 2022 where she worked to prepare for her MFA Thesis Exhibition—scheduled to take place in April of 2023.
+Carlie has received the Francis William Vreeland Scholarship Award (2017), is a two-time recipient of Jean R. Faulkner Memorial Art Exhibition Awards (2017, 2020), and was granted the 2020 and 2023 Dan & Barbara Howard Creative Achievement Awards.
+Carlie has previously served on the University of Nebraska-Lincoln Teaching Council and co-chaired the Graduate Student Assembly's Committee for Academic Affairs.

 ARTIST STATEMENT